Diff'rent Strokes: Additional catchphrase references and appearances in popular culture

 In 2004, Coleman appeared on the second season of The Surreal Life and was pressured to quote his famous catchphrase by Vanilla Ice.
-He also guest-starred as himself on The Wayans Bros., The Ben Stiller Show, Drake & Josh, The Jamie Foxx Show, The Parkers, Robot Chicken, and The Simpsons.
+He also guest-starred as himself on The Wayans Bros., The Ben Stiller Show, Drake & Josh, The Jamie Foxx Show, The Parkers, Robot Chicken, The Simpsons, and 227.

 After Diff'rent Strokes ended

-Following the cancellation of Diff'rent Strokes in 1986, Coleman, Bridges and Plato encountered difficulty in finding other acting jobs.
+Following the cancellation of Diff'rent Strokes in 1986, Coleman, Bridges, and Plato faced immense struggles in landing other acting jobs.
 All three experienced various legal problems while Bridges and Plato also struggled with drug addictions, all of which were documented in the press.
 The press and fans of the series blamed the cast's personal problems and faltering careers on what was eventually dubbed the "curse of Diff'rent Strokes" by various tabloids.

 Gary Coleman

 In 1989 three years after the series ended, Coleman sued his parents and his former manager over misappropriation of his trust fund.
 Although he was awarded over $1 million in the decision, he filed for bankruptcy in 1999.
-In 1998, Coleman was charged with assault after he punched a woman demanding an autograph while working as a security guard at a shopping mall.
+In 1998, Coleman was charged with assault after he punched a woman harassing him and demanding an autograph while working as a security guard at a shopping mall.
 In 2001, Coleman (still working as a security guard) was videotaped trying to stop a vehicle from entering the mall.
 The driver ridiculed him and released the tape to be broadcast on numerous television shows.
 In 2007, Coleman was cited for disorderly conduct in Provo, Utah, for having a "heated discussion" with a woman.
 On May 26, 2010, Coleman, who had battled health problems since childhood caused by congenital kidney disease, was admitted to Utah Valley Regional Medical Center in Provo after falling and hitting his head after suffering a seizure.
 Coleman was then placed on life support after suffering an intracranial hemorrhage and died on May 28 from complications of his injury at age 42.